puyoxyz/NameChecker/README.md

 ## Requirements

 - [Node.js](https://nodejs.org): This is supposed to run on Node 10, but further versions of Node should work too.
+(Confirmed working on Node.JS 13.9.0)

 ## Installation